FAQs for the Sweet v. McMahon Settlement

 If you are a Class Member (in the automatic relief or decision group) you will not owe any interest on your Direct or FFEL loans for the period between final approval and the date you receive your discharge or final decision.
 During that time, you may see interest appear on your account.
 This is due to internal Department of Education processes.
 Any interest that appears during this time will ultimately be removed even if, for decision group Class Members, your application is eventually denied.

 The Sweet litigation cannot prevent interest from accruing on private loans.
-If you’re not sure whether you have private loans, you can call your servicer and ask, or you can cross-reference your credit report with your Federal Student Aid (FSA) information.
+If you are not sure whether you have private loans, you can call your servicer and ask, or you can cross-reference your credit report with your Federal Student Aid (FSA) information.
+If you do have private loans relating to the school that was the subject of your borrower defense application, please see our Private Loans page for more information.

 Details of the Settlement for Different Types of Loans